RANDCorporation/value-of-env-surveillance/README.md

 **Supplementary Appendix**

-- [] Model Section
-- [] Table of parameters

 *Model Implementation*

 - [] Implement c19model R6 class for the odin model [Pedro]
-- [] Implement first version of a multi-jurisdiction stochastic model.
+- [] Implement first version of a multi-jurisdiction stochastic model [Pedro]
 - [] Implement NPIs on the multi-jurisdiction model.
+[Pedro]

-TBD tasks:
+POssible tasks:
-- [] Possibly implement testing and wastewater surveillance explicitly (it is unclear if that will be useful.
+- [] Implement testing and wastewater surveillance explicitly (it is unclear if that will be useful.
 It might be useful we we impose a testing constraint, but it may have a negligible effect during the onset of a surge).

 *Model Inputs*